 I can across two friendship resolutions that I made a couple of years ago.
 They still feel fresh to me.
 So I’m going to bring them top-of-mind as things open us.

 It will be interesting to see how a year of online conversations and physical separateness will change our relationships.
 I know I’m going to have to overcome what I call “introvert inertia.”
 I’d rather stay home and deal with folks online.
 I will have to push myself to be “in person” again.

 How weird this all is came home when I walked up to a pastor that I’ve chatted with regularly online.
 I had my mask on, as did he.
 I said something to him and hurried off.
 It was only then that I realized that he had no idea who I was.
 We had never met in person before.
 I look a lot taller on Zoom.

 I think these resolutions … building relationships with persons of peace, treating each person as someone to be known and loved … will serve me well online as well as off.
 They will only happen if I stay open to God’s grace and support.

-If you can’t attend church due to the pandemic, here’s an Ash Wednesday service you can do at home.
+If you can’t attend church today, here’s an Ash Wednesday service you can do at home.